 Simplifying Maps

 It’s easy to get all wrapped up thinking that visualizing spatial data (maps) are special, complicated or will somehow take a lot more effort.
 But with the right tools (and there are plenty available) working with spatial data cannot only be relatively simple, but quite fun.
-In order take some of the mystique out of maps, let’s start by loading up the latitude and longitude points we got from Symantec and just treat them as x,y coordinates and create a simple scatter plot.# read the CSV with headers
+In order take some of the mystique out of maps, let’s start by loading up the latitude and longitude points we got from Symantec and just treat them as x,y coordinates and create a simple scatter plot.

+this should probably include a line to set working directory to “~/book”, which is what was set up in Chapter 2.

+It also needs text to instruct the reader on loading the “ggplot2” package in RStudio under the “Packages” tab

+# read the CSV with headers

 za <- read.csv("ch05/data/zeroaccess.csv", header=F)